z669016/adventofcode-2020/README.md

 ## Day 10
 Started with an '''Adapter''' class, which can '''stack''' on top of another Adapter instance (ensuring the distance between the two in jolts > 0 and <= 3).
-An '''AdapterMatcher''' reads the imput and creates a stack of adapters.
+An '''AdapterMatcher''' reads the input and creates a stack of adapters.
 For counting differences of 1 and 3, just walk down the chain.
 That will do for part 1.
-Part 2 isn't solved yet ...
+For part two, a simple recursive function would be able to calculate the number of different solutions ... if it would not be that much adapters you're using.
+So, a smarter approach is required, for instance by removing all adapters from the stack that cannot be removed anyway, and split the list into sublist which contain alternatives (so split into continuous sequences of adapters that enclose adapters that might be removed).

+For example, the list [(0), 1, 4, 5, 6, 7, 10, 11, 12, 15, 16, 19, (22)], can be split into [[4, 5, 6, 7],
+[10, 11, 12]].
+Then simply calculate the number of combinations of each individual sublist and multiply all calculated values.
+This approach really solves the issue in only a fraction of a second.

 ## Day 11
 Created a '''Seats''' class, which uses a '''Grid''' for the representation of the waiting area.
 A '''next(...)'''